Newton NET ZERO - Newton, MASSACHUSETTS

 STEWARDSHIP.
 With a strong environmental philosophy, the net zero energy home is the embodiment of the couple's belief in carbon free living to both benefit future generations, and be an active example for their children and grandchildren of conscientious, healthy living.
 First, the building enclosure reduces the largest energy requirement for typical houses, heating.
 Continuous insulation, exceptional air sealing (Passive House compliant at 0.19ACH50), triple pane windows, and passive solar gain combine for a sizable heating load reduction.
 Second, high efficiency systems help ensure minimal energy use.
 These include air source heat pumps for heating & cooling, a heat pump hot water heater, LED lighting, energy recovery ventilation, and high efficiency appliances.
-Lastly, a solar photovoltaic system provides more than enough renewable energy production to completely offset the annual consumption of daily living.
-The result is a 100% reduction in energy use compared to a similar brand new home built to code requirements, and extra energy available for charging the couple’s electric cars.
+Lastly, a solar photovoltaic system provides renewable energy production to offset the annual consumption of daily living.
+The result is a 96% reduction in energy use compared to a similar brand new home built to code requirements, and energy available for charging the couple’s electric cars.

 RESILIENCE.
 The home will fare well in extreme weather events.
 During a winter power outage, heat loss will be very slow due to the super-insulated and airtight envelope– taking multiple days to drop to 60 degrees even with no heat source.
 A generator will provide full operation of the all-electric house during a power outage.